zeissholic/ec2instancetype/README.md

 You can find the region code in https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-regions-availability-zones.html and avaiable instance type in https://aws.amazon.com/ec2/instance-types/?nc1=h_ls

-#### If you want to use your default AWS credentials, you can remove -p argument in the command.

 ### 1. to get supported instance type in specific AZ and region
 ```console